Maharpole/Multiverse_OCI_Project/README.md

-Certainly!
-Here's an informational write-up for your project which involves scraping, storing, and searching data from websites.

----

 ### Overview of the Domain Content Scraper and Search API

 The Domain Content Scraper and Search API is an advanced tool designed to automate the extraction of content from all URLs within a specific domain and facilitate quick, efficient searches through that content using cutting-edge AI technology.
 This solution is particularly useful for organizations looking to enhance their content discovery capabilities or develop rich, searchable content databases.